 You would have already seen many websites recently that have curved DIVs instead of traditional rectangular div.
 Designers have started to implement the same design principle for mobile apps too.
 Instead of populating the mobile app UI with many elements like graphics, colors, animations, etc designer have opted for simpler yet elegant curves and geometries.
 The idea of curves and geometries is slowly taking over grid-based layouts.
 Grids can never be totally replaced but it is evolving into a borderless design with curved edges.
 The dual colored gradient integrates seamlessly with curved design making them as a go-to combo for designers.

 Everyone knows how well Siri has evolved and how it has become a life companion for iPhone users.
 Such voice-activated mobile apps are in trend recently.
 Voice is used to authenticate the users and also for taking orders.
 With such voice-based authentication, users no longer need to type in a password or use their social profiles to log in.
-Recent trend also shows e-commerce mobile apps taking product orders by voice input.
+A recent trend also shows e-commerce mobile apps taking product orders by voice input.
 With the fast growth of AI and chatbots, voice-based UI have gained immense significance and will dominate in 2018.